 His amazing seasons have him appearing in numerous subsets on cards issued in the '60s including ERA Leaders and Strikeout Leaders, enhancing the value of those cards, but not necessarily making them attractive targets for investing.

 Sandy Koufax baseball cards have shown consistent demand over time.
 Whenever a current pitcher begins climbing the all-time strikeout leaders list, retired pitchers like Koufax garner additional media attention and industry demand.
-Roger Clemens, Greg Maddux and others have all generated additional attention for Koufax, because of their own efforts.
+Roger Clemens, Nolan Ryan, Greg Maddux and others have all generated additional attention for Koufax, because of their own efforts.

 Alas, post-war pitchers do not seem to get the same valuations as their slugger counterparts.
 Koufax’s cards are not stranger to this phenomenon.
 While his high-graded cards have seen consistent appreciation, the majority of his cards lag in performance of sluggers like Mantle, Mays, and Aaron.
 This does not mean that Sandy’s cards are not worth investing in, as part of a portfolio.
 The opposite, is in fact true.
-Although, in absolute dollars his cards are priced at a fraction of home run hitters, the percentage appreciation his cards have experienced are impressive.
+Although, in absolute dollars his cards are priced at a fraction of home run hitters, the percentage appreciation his cards have experienced is impressive.

 Top Card Issues to Watch